arussellsaw/postcache/README.md

 # postcache

-A very aggressive stupid caching proxy (belligerent caching?).
+A very aggressive stupid caching reverse proxy (belligerent caching?).

 Designed to be used with KairosDB to alleviate load on Kairos/Cassandra.